-Finally, crane operators today are unfortunately not spared the danger of asbestos exposure, as they are often assigned the task of demolishing old buildings which contain asbestos.
-Moreover, those who worked at Ground Zero after the 9/11 terrorist attacks were exposed to high amounts of airborne asbestos fibers too if they did not wear respirators.
-Ideally, a building has to have asbestos removed from it before being demolished so the risk of crane operators of being in contact with carcinogenic fibers is minimal.
+Even nowadays, crane operators are unfortunately not spared the danger of asbestos exposure, as they are often assigned the task of demolishing old buildings that contain asbestos.
+Moreover, those who worked at Ground Zero after the 9/11 terrorist attacks were exposed to high amounts of airborne asbestos fibers, too, if they did not wear respirators.
+Ideally, a building has to have asbestos removed from it before being demolished, so the risk of crane operators being in contact with carcinogenic fibers is minimal.